30 roof types infographic

 Dormer_RoofA dormer roof is not an entirely separate type of roof, but it takes its name from a dormer or a windowed structure that projects vertically from a sloping roof.
 The roof that covers this window is called a dormer roof.
 Dormers are used to make attic spaces livable, which would otherwise be dark and cramped.

-Dormers can significantly enhance a house's aesthetics as well, often functioning as the “eyes” of the home.
-They also come in a wide range of forms, including gable dormer, hip roof dormer, flat roof dormer, and wall dormer.
+Dormers can also significantly enhance a house's aesthetics, often looking like the “eyes” of the home.
+They come in a wide range of forms, including gable dormer, hip roof dormer, flat roof dormer, and wall dormer.
 Most of the time, the materials used on a dormer roof are similar to those used on the main roof.

 dormer roof examples